ElectricalGang

 Planar Inverted-F Antennas can be considered as a type of linear inverted F antenna (IFA).
 In which the wire radiating element is replaced by a plate to increase the bandwidth.
 The advantage of such antennas is that they can be hidden in the housing of the mobile when compared to different types of antennas such as whip, rod or helical antenna, etc.

 Another advantage of these antennas is that they absorb power and reduce the back rays from the top of the antenna, which increases efficiency.
-Its high advantage in both horizontal and vertical positions.
+Its a high advantage in both horizontal and vertical positions.
 This feature remains the most important for any type of antenna used in wireless communication.

 #5.
 Reflector Antennas: